eProsima/Shapes-Demo-Docs/docs/test4.rst

 ------------------

 Second, we create three Subscribers per vendor, one for squares in partition A, one for circles in partition A, and one for triangles in partition A.
-In the following tables we can see the characteristics of these Subcribers.
+In the following tables we can see the characteristics of them.

 Subscribers in vendor V1: